Skip to content

 For example, a list of three items.

-If a child includes too many items, Santa’s elves can get confused.
+If a child includes too many items, Santa’s elves can get overwhelmed and confused.

 elf confused by too many requests